caliskanmurat/qgis_sentinel2_image_downloader_plugin/README.md

 **_or_** <br/><br/>

-- In the "_Select Images_" section; "_Browse_" button is clicked and images that are intended to be downloaded are selected (images will be listed),
-- (It would be easier if the quicklook images that are intended to be downloaded are saved into a new folder.)
+- In the "_Select Images_" section; "_Browse_" button is clicked and images that are intended to be downloaded are selected (images will be listed) (It would be easier if the images to be downloaded are saved into a new folder.),
 - Original GPKG file is selected using <img width="24" src="./images/cred_btn.png"> button,
 - RUN<br/><br/>